metal-stack/docs/docs/src/installation/deployment.md

 TODO: Add deployment via helm chart

-Now, it should be possible to run the deployment through Docker by issueing the following command:
+Now, it should be possible to run the deployment through Docker.
+Make sure to have the [Kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) of your cluster for Ansible and set the path in the following command accordingly:

 ```bash
 export KUBECONFIG=<path-to-your-cluster-kubeconfig>